IBM/zOS-Client-Web-Enablement-Toolkit/Example-Cobol-AirportService/README.md

 Example: http://www.airport-data.com/api/ap_info.json?iata=LAX

-This example is based upon the Cobol code distributed with the Toolkit in SYS1.SAMPLIB.
-The SAMPLIB version invokes an FAA service that is no longer available.
+This example is based upon an old version of the Cobol code distributed with the Toolkit in SYS1.SAMPLIB.
+The SAMPLIB version invoked an FAA service that is no longer available.